timescale/docs/api/add_data_node.md

 #### Errors

-An error will be given if:
+An error is given if:
 * The function is executed inside a transaction.
 * The function is executed in a database that is already a data node.
 * The data node already exists and `if_not_exists` is `FALSE`.